 The song was commissioned for the (excellent) movie, Midnight Cowboy, starring Dustin Hoffman and Jon Voight.
-Dylan delivered the song too late, and they went with Fred Neil’s Everybody’s Talkin’ instead.
+Dylan delivered the song too late, so they went with Fred Neil’s Everybody’s Talkin’ instead.
 It was a great break for Neil.
 The song was a huge hit.
-It was also a nice payback since Neil had given Dylan a break in the Greenwich Village days by letting him play harmonica accompaniment at his shows.
+It was also nice payback since Neil had given Dylan a break in the Greenwich Village days by letting him play harmonica accompaniment at his shows.

 The song features some unusual chord progressions.
-Wilfred Mueller’s (Darker Shade of Pale) says that Dylan “harmonizes in traids at the beginning of each verse – A major, C sharp minor, G major, B minor – “which effectively lays the girl down on the ‘big brass bed”.
+Wilfred Mueller’s (Darker Shade of Pale) says that Dylan “harmonizes in triads at the beginning of each verse – A major, C sharp minor, G major, B minor – “which effectively lays the girl down on the ‘big brass bed”.
 He uses a chromatic I-II-III-IV-I for the instrumental coda.

 Dylan didn’t care for the song.
 He called it an example of the “la la la type thing” in pop music (perhaps thinking of Paul Simon’s Mrs. Robinson).
-He claims he begged Columbia not to release it as a single, but they did anyway.
+He claims that he begged Columbia not to release it as a single, but they did anyway.
 It peaked at number 7.
 Not bad.

 Dylan tinkered with the song a few times over the years.
 The vocal is more of a shout during the 1974 tour with The Band.
 In his book Bob Dylan Performing Artist, Paul Williams wrote of the ’74 tour performances.
 (Not sure I really agree, but interesting.)